cmmattingly/dlfs/README.md

-# NNFS: Neural Networks from Scratch
+# DLFS: Deep Learning from Scratch
 Creating a deep learning library from scratch.